-If you know that a particular individual needs assistance, it is your ethical and legal responsibility to help the individual identify if he or she needs Equal Access (EA) services and what services are needed (and to confirm if he or she still needs EA services and what those EA services are).
+If you know that a particular individual needs assistance, it is your ethical and legal responsibility to help the individual identify if they need Equal Access (EA) services and what services are needed (and to confirm if they still need EA services and what those EA services are).

 - When department staff work with individuals identified as needing EA services, it is critical that the EA Plan be readily available and used to ensure the individual is able to fully access services and maintain eligibility.